havatv/qgismultidistancebufferplugin/help/source/index.rst

 100 units from the geometries of the input vector layer, the other will contain all areas that are from 100 to 200 units from the geometries of the input vector layer.
+Negative buffer distances are allowed for polygon layers.

 The user can choose to only buffer around selected features.